songokas/hvents/README.md

 # About

-Very simple event automation system to manage home events easily by defining it in a configuration file.
+Very simple event automation system to manage home events easily by defining it in a configuration file

 Supports: